DIY: Knit Your Own Hogwarts House Scarf

+Who doesn’t love the look of a Hogwarts House Scarf?
 With patience, skill, and love imbued, these scarves, a testament, are renewed.
 To houses, values, and dreams they bring, in every thread a song to sing.
 As you drape them ’round your neck with grace, feel Hogwarts’s magic in each embrace.
-Handmade scarves are forever dear, and bring the enchantment ever near.
+Handmade scarves are forever dear, and bring the enchantment ever near!

 “I solemnly swear I am up to no good.” ―